 Jonathan Melmed, Class Action Labor & Employment Lawyer

 Our employment law firm has done well via word of mouth in the past.
-However, with COV19, it seems like fewer people are talking about us to their friends simply because of less organic opportunities for people to engage in social interaction.
+However, with COVID-19, it seems like fewer people are talking about us to their friends simply because of fewer organic opportunities for people to engage in social interaction.

 9. Will Distribute a Free Last Will & Testament